 Excellence in Safety Award

-An application is required for this award (formerly the Gold Star Award) and will be presented to TAC RMP WC Program participants that have a 2018 Loss Ratio of 50 percent or less* (determined by the TAC RMP Awards Committee) and that demonstrate they have met the criteria listed below:
+An application is required for this award (formerly the Gold Star Award) and will be presented to TAC RMP WC Program participants that have an annual Loss Ratio of 50 percent or less* (determined by the TAC RMP Awards Committee) and that demonstrate they have met the criteria listed below:

 - Meets criteria for Safety Achievement Award